 One of the principles of shamanism is “NOW is the moment of power”.
-When I first heard those words, they resonated so deeply with me, and ever since I’ve strived to live in the moment.
-It’s not easy but I would marvel at watching Tatu because it came so naturally to him (as it does for all animals).
+When I first heard those words, they resonated deeply with me, and ever since I’ve strived to live in the moment.
+It’s not easy but I would marvel at watching Tatu because it came so naturally to him (as it does for all animals.)

 My dog taught me to live in the moment as much as possible.
 Watch how dogs find joy and happiness in everything they’re doing at the moment.
 Being present, in the NOW, is a powerful lesson.

 Instead of clinging to the past and fretting over what I could have done or should have done, I’m learning more and more to be present today.
-And, worrying about tomorrow can be so pointless when today is what we have.
+And, worrying about tomorrow can be so pointless when today is all we have.
 So, live today and be present – just like our dogs.

-PS: If you want to learn more about the principles of shamanism read Serge Kahili King’s book, "Urban Shaman”.
+PS: If you want to learn more about the principles of shamanism read Serge Kahili King’s book, "Urban Shaman."

 3. Connecting With Others

 It would always amaze me how my dog could instantly connect with anyone who came to visit.
 He was always so excited and exuberant no matter who was at the door.
 He loved connecting with others and did so with so much unconditional love.